In my opinion, NodeRed is one of the most intuitive graphical programming tools in the SmartHome/IoT area.

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-After the installation you can start NodeRed.
-Just follow the next steps.
-It is also recommended to set up the autostart of NodeRed.
+After installation you can start NodeRed.
+Simply follow the next steps.
+It is also recommended to set up the NodeRed autostart.

 sudo systemctl start nodered